Edgar Eno

-Edgar Eno was a member of the Wisconsin State Assembly.
+Edgar Eno (born 1841) was a member of the Wisconsin State Assembly.

 Biography

-Eno was born on September 25, 1841 in Bloomfield, Connecticut.
+Eno was born on September 25, 1841, in Bloomfield, Connecticut.
 During the American Civil War, he was a member of the 12th Wisconsin Volunteer Infantry Regiment of the Union Army.
-He would serve during the Vicksburg Campaign, the Atlanta Campaign and the Carolinas Campaign.
+He would serve during the Vicksburg Campaign, the Atlanta campaign and the Carolinas campaign.

 Political career

 Eno was a member of the Assembly during the 1874 and 1891 sessions.
 He was a Republican.